RFK Jr. goes scorched earth on Democratic Party for keeping him off ballot * WorldNetDaily * by WND Staff

 “I shouldn’t be here right now.
 The DNC is in Chicago talking about their commitment to voting rights.
 They’re spending tens, maybe hundreds of millions of dollars to keep me off the ballot,” he said.

-“I was raised in the Democratic party – my father Robert Kennedy and John Kennedy – at a time when the primary thrust of the Democratic party in that era was to make sure every American could vote,” he continued.
+“I was raised in the Democratic Party – my father Robert Kennedy and my uncle John Kennedy – at a time when the primary thrust of the Democratic party in that era was to make sure every American could vote,” he continued.
 “There were people in the country being denied the right to vote. … there’s a million people in this country who have signed petitions trying to get me on the ballot, 145,000 at least here in New York state.
 They want to see me on the ballot.

 “Why is the Democratic party trying to disenfranchise those people?” he said.
 “I don’t think my father would recognize this party, and I don’t think my uncle would recognize this party.”